After completing our military services in Karlskrona, Blekinge (in southern of Sweden) in the rough winters 1978 and 1981

 The chosen epoch for the model railway was the 70´s and early 80´s, with the typical rail vehicles at this time by SJ.

-Autumn 1978 we started to build, and we made several research-travels down to Småland/Blekinge, even after we were
+Autumn 1978 we started the works, and we made several research-travels down to Småland/Blekinge, even after we were

 demobbed from the military.